Last Updated: May 08, 2020

 - Sending an appointment or other reminder to another user;

 What Other Users Do with Information You Share with Them: Because our Services enable users to view information you share with them, you should take care in selecting with whom you share your Records and other information.
-Although our Services process such transmissions, we cannot take responsibility for the actions of other users or persons with whom you share your Records and other information.
+Although our Services process such information, we cannot take responsibility for the actions of other users or persons with whom you share your Records and other information.

-identifiable health information in a manner that the provider itself may not.
+Confidentiality of Health Information: Some of our users – such as providers – are subject to laws and regulations governing the use and disclosure of health information they create or receive.
+Included among them is the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and the regulations adopted thereunder.
+When we store, process or transmit individually identifiable health information on behalf of a provider who has entered an agreement with us, we do so as its “business associate”.
+Under this agreement, we are prohibited from, among other things, using individually identifiable health information in a manner that the provider itself may not.
 We are also required to, among other things, apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information we store and process on behalf of such providers.
-We are also subject to laws and regulations governing the use and information of certain personal and health information, including HIPAA, when we operate as a business associate of a healthcare provider.
+We are also subject to laws and regulations governing the use and information of certain personal and health information, including HIPAA, when we operate as a business associate of a provider.

-Service Emails and other Communications: Our Services allow users to communicate with others through our push communications, in-product instant messaging (intra-system) services, Service-branded emails, and other electronic communication channels.
+Our Services allow us to communicate with users through our push communications and Service-branded emails; and users to communicate with other users via in-product instant messaging (intra-system) services, and other electronic communication channels.
 Communications that are sent by or on behalf of a user are indicated as being “From” that user.
 Communications that are sent by us are indicated as being from us.
 Either type of communications may be “real time” communications or communications triggered automatically upon the occurrence of certain events or dates – such as an appointment reminder, an event escalation, and the like.

 Sharing of Information

-We will not share personal information you submit except under the following circumstances:
+We will not share Personal Information you submit except under the following circumstances:

-- When you are otherwise notified at the time we collect such information or we otherwise have your express consent;
+- When you are otherwise notified at the time we collect such information, or we otherwise have your express consent;

 The Importance of Protecting our Services and the Information they Safeguard

-- To protect ourselves, you and third parties.
+- Protect ourselves, you and third-parties.

 The security of our Services and the information they store, process and transmit is a top priority.
 To prevent unauthorized access, maintain data accuracy, and ensure the appropriate use of the information we collect, we deploy a wide range of technical, physical and administrative safeguards, including: Secure Socket Layer (SSL) encryption, firewalls, system alerts and other information system security technologies; housing health data in secure facilities that restrict physical and network access; and regular evaluation and enhancement of our information technology systems, facilities, and information collection, storage and processing practices.
-We are required to apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information (as such term is defined by HIPAA) residing on and processed by our Services.
+We are required to apply reasonable and appropriate measures to safeguard the confidentiality, integrity and availability of individually identifiable health information residing on and processed by our Services.
 It is important to remember, however, that no system can guarantee 100% security at all times.
 Accordingly, we cannot guarantee the security of information stored on or transmitted to or from our Services.

 - Use a strong password using a combination of letters and numbers that are not easily guessed.
 Do not share your password with others.

 - Avoid using a public wireless network, if possible.
-If you do use a public network, use the most restrictive wireless network settings on your Device.
+If you do use a public network, use the most restrictive wireless network settings on your device.

 Children under 13